Bat Surveys

 The type of survey you require will depend on the type of development.
 We have one set of surveys that cover buildings, structures and underground sites, and another for trees.
 We can advise on this to ensure that we undertake the correct survey to meet your planning obligations.

-If the initial assessment identifies the existence or potential for roosts further surveys will normally be required.
-Stage II surveys must be undertaken between May to September.
+If the initial assessment identifies the existence or potential for roosts further surveys will normally be required. emergence surveys must be undertaken between May to September.
 Multiple visits may be required to determine the presence of roosts.